priyaroopa63/sample1/README.md

 ### Outputs

-After applying the Terraform configuration, the outputs will be displayed.
+After applying the Terraform configuration, the resources will be created.